 - You can choose to have life insurance coverage for a lifetime or less than a lifetime.

-Conversion may not be the best option for every policyholder, especially when you consider policyholders who cannot afford the higher premiums that come with permanent life insurance.
+Conversion of term life insurance to permanent life insurance may not be the best option for every policyholder, especially when you consider policyholders who cannot afford the higher premiums that come with permanent life insurance.
 Take a look at the following six reasons that you should consider:

 - Permanent Life Insurance Builds Cash Value